KeroseneNotForConsumption/kerosenenotforconsumption.github.io/_posts/en/2022-02-06-hydrogen-molecular-ion.md

 In the widely used textbook *Principles of Modern Chemistry* by David W. Oxtoby, the hydrogen molecular ion $\text{H}_2^+$ (HMI) is used as a bridge between atomic orbitals (AOs) and molecular orbitals (MOs).
 The textbook states that the wavefunction of the HMI can be solved exactly as it is a one-electron system[^1].
 It, however, does not actually solve the HMI and instead uses its results from someplace else.
 It then goes on about approximating MOs with the Linear Combination of Atomic Orbital method (LCAO), which is the main takeaway of the chapter.

-I've always wondered how the HMI is exactly solved until recently.
-Now, with a new understanding of quantum mechanics and differential equations, I set out to tackle this long anticipated question.
-Thankfully, with some papers and resources on obtaining a very accurate solution for the HMI, I was able to approximately calculate the wavefunctions for the HMI with the Jupyter Notebooks in my [Github repo, hydrogen-molecular-ion](https://github.com/KeroseneNotForConsumption/hydrogen-molecular-ion).
+I have always wondered how the HMI is exactly solved until recently.
+Now, with a new understanding of quantum mechanics and differential equations, I set out to tackle this long-anticipated question.
+Thankfully, with some papers and resources on obtaining a very accurate solution for the HMI, I was able to approximately calculate the wavefunctions for the HMI with the Jupyter Notebooks in my [GitHub repo, hydrogen-molecular-ion](https://github.com/KeroseneNotForConsumption/hydrogen-molecular-ion).

 I intend to share some of my findings during this journey, without the complicated mathematics and physics involved.
 Although this may be entirely useless from a chemistry education standpoint, it nevertheless will be interesting to those who have had the same questions as me.